stoermelder/vcvrack-packone/docs/MidiCat.md

 - On (instant feedback): The MIDI feedback message is sent as soon as the MIDI message arrives, even if the new value is not yet applied on the parameter.
 - On (deferred feedback): The MIDI feedback message is sent on the next clock-tick, the same time as the new value is applied on the parameter.

+## FINE-expander

+FINE is a companion module for MIDI-CAT which provides ability to fine-tune mapped parameters.
+If the input/gate on either 10% input or 1% input is high, the mapping switches to fine mode: In fine mode, first the MIDI control must be moved to its center, then can be used to fine-tune the mapped parameter with 10% range or 1% range, respectively.
+Fine-tuning for a parameter can only be used on MIDI CC mappings with input mode set to "Pickup (snap)" or "Pickup (Jump)".
+FINE for MIDI-CAT must be placed on the right side of MIDI-CAT and can be used together with the other expanders.

 ## Changelog

 - v1.1.0